Analysis of the USDA Cost of Food at Home database shows that fat is the cheapest macronutrient.

 People following a therapeutic ketogenic diet may be fuelling up with MCT oils to achieve high ketone levels and low glucose:ketone index values (GKI) value for therapeutic purposes.
 Others will target high levels of ketones for brain performance.
 Others will load up on exogenous ketones and glucose to ‘dual fuel’ the system for athletic performance.

 One of the benefits of a low carb or keto diet is that it tends to eliminate a lot of hyper-palatable processed foods.
 Stabilising blood sugar and insulin levels can also help normalise appetite and cause people to eat less.

-The danger, however, with trying to drive high levels of ketones primarily through exogenous ketosis is that it will lead to an energy excess which will drive insulin to slow the use of fat and glucose stores until the energy in the bloodstream is used up.
+The danger, however, with trying to drive high levels of ketones primarily through exogenous ketosis is that it will lead to an energy excess which will drive insulin and slow the use of fat and glucose stores until the energy in the bloodstream is used up.

 blood glucose and ketone levels for weight loss and endogenous ketosis